apache/druid/docs/content/tutorials/tutorial-kafka.md

 ## Getting started

-This tutorial demonstrates how to load data from a Kafka stream, using the Druid Kafka indexing service.
+This tutorial demonstrates how to load data into Apache Druid (incubating) from a Kafka stream, using Druid's Kafka indexing service.

 For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.html) and have it running on your local machine.
 You